-Mode of proof: proof of the origin of the materials used to manufacture the product
+General / specific methods of proof:

-Life Cycle Assessment (LCA) : The characteristics of the product and the manufacturer's practices result in a minimum class D among the classes listed below.
+- ISO14001 certification for companies marketing at least 100,000 units/year - Process for recycling production waste - Certificate of origin of the materials used to make up the parts. - Life Cycle Assessment (LCA) : The characteristics of the product and the manufacturer's practices result in a minimum class D among the classes listed below.

-Requirements Class в С D Е F The product's LCA is critically reviewed by a third party.
-The review report must include at least : The number of years of experience in the field of LCA/PCF Number of carbon footprints reviewed Number of carbon footprints completed x The product LCA is based on the specific product mode. х х The product LCA is based on the product's family of models, but not the specific product model x x x The full LCA report including all assumptions is publicly available and based at least partially based on real material data (Full Material Declarations) x x x Concrete actions are taken to reduce the impact of the most impacting phase(s) of the life cycle x x x x
+Requirements Class в с D Е F The product's LCA is critically reviewed by a third party.
+The review report must include at least : The number of years of experience in the field of LCA/PCF Number of carbon footprints reviewed Number of carbon footprints completed x The product LCA is based on the specific product mode. х The product LCA is based on the product's family of models, but not the specific product model x х х The full LCA report including all assumptions is publicly available and based at least partially based on real material data (Full Material Declarations) x x Concrete actions are taken to reduce the impact of the most impacting phase(s) of the life cycle x х x х

 Mode of proof: LCA report produced by a qualified consultancy.
-Public commitment to carry out an LCA corresponding to the Class indicated below, within 12 months of the LONGTIME audit.
+Public commitment to carry out an LCA corresponding to the Class indicated below, within 12 months of the audit.